-Pr., EH 101 recommended.
+121. French 1 (5).
+Pr., EH 101 recommended .

 Based on a functional approach, this class develops students' proficiency in listening, speaking, reading, writing, and culture, while covering the essentials of French grammar.

+122. French 2 (5).
 Pr., INF 121 or equivalent.
-A continuation of INF 121.

-Pr., INF 122 or equivalent.
-A continuation of INF 122.
+123. French 3 (5).
+Pr., INF 122 or equivalent .

-Pr., INF 123 or equivalent.
+221. French 4 (5).
+Pr., INF 123 or equivalent .

 Intermediate courses lead to greater facility in spoken French and to more advanced reading and writing skills.
 Greater emphasis is placed on understanding the French-speaking world.

-Pr., INF 221 or equivalent.
-A continuation of INF 221.
+222. French 5 (5).
+Pr., INF 221 or equivalent .

-223. French 6 (5)

-Pr.
-INF 222 or equivalent.
-A continuation of INF 222.
+223. French 6 (5) Pr., INF 222 or equivalent.

-302. Introduction to French Literature (5):
+302. Introduction to French Literature (5).
 Pr., INF 223 or equivalent.

 Focus will be announced at each scheduling of the course.
 May be repeated once for credit as the topic changes.

-312. Advanced French Conversation and Composition (5):
+312. Advanced French Conversation and Composition (5).
 Pr., INF 223 or equivalent.

 Emphasis on the development of correct colloquial expression in speech; discussions and writing will center around current events in the French-speaking world.
 All of the above towards the refinement of written and oral style.

-322. Commercial French (5):

-Pr., INF 223 or equivalent.
+322. Commercial French (5).
+Pr., INF 223 or equivalent .

 Development of a solid foundation in business vocabulary, basic business and cultural concepts, and situational practice necessary to be successful in today's French-speaking business world.